john-khgoh/cousera-getting-and-cleaning-data/CodeBook.md

 * Prefix 't' denote time domain signals
 * Prefix 'f' indicates frequency domain signals

-##Intepretation of Means and Standard Deviation Subset
+##Interpretation of Means and Standard Deviation Subset
 My personal interpretation is based on the fact that there was particular emphasis on the "measurement" on the mean and standard deviation for each measurement, which I take to only include -mean and -std values.
 However, there was no general consensus on the matter and is up to personal interpretation.
 Hence, my codes can be modified easily to fit more conditions by simply commenting out the relevant filters.

 ##Tidy Dataset Naming Convention